 The Enneagram helps you understand why certain strategies work better for you than others.
 It doesn’t replace professional mental health care.

-For more on the connection between personality and mental health, see our guide on Enneagram and mental illness and neurodiversity vs. personality.
+For more on the connection between personality and mental health, see our guide on Enneagram and mental illness, why you can’t stop overthinking, and how each type self-sabotages.

 Frequently Asked Questions